autoreleasefool/runcode.blog/_posts/2018-03-27-saving-space-penguins-csgames.md

 Overall, both teams from the University of Ottawa thought the event went really well.
 All 4 of us began working on our 2 bots at 6:30, but continued until 5 in the morning!
 Our strategy was to sit on a material deposit and collect material until we had just enough turns left to return to our base and drop of the materials for our points near the last turn.
 If the material we wanted to collect was blocked by another bot, we would attack, and if we were attacked, we would wait until our health was low, back off, heal, and return.
 The amount of material you could collect from a deposit also varied, so we tracked how much each bot got from their material deposits, and went to the one which offered the most points vs distance from our own base.

 In the end, we were pretty disappointed with our results.
-We thought we had written really impressive bots, and weren’t sure why our bot hadn’t made it into the top 4.
+We thought we had written really impressive bots, and weren't sure why our bot hadn't made it into the top 4.
 It actually ended up placing 23rd out of 29 teams, which was not at all what we expected.
 But these things happen!

 If you want to see our bot, you can check out the source code [here!](https://github.com/autoreleasefool/csgames18-ai)